CommScope's COVID-19 Customer & Partner Hub Visit

 Commercial buildings are expected to be the home for several billion of these devices.
 And while many of them will connect wirelessly, there are an increasing number of devices that are being connected, powered and managed by a single twisted pair cable.
 Even the traffic from the myriad of IoT sensors that connect wirelessly will still reach a wired network in the form of a wireless access point or IoT gateway.

 In fact, with plans underway to increase the power levels specified in the power over Ethernet (PoE) standards, the types of devices that will be remotely powered by PoE switches is growing rapidly.
 By 2018, it is predicted that an additional 45 million devices powered via the higher power 4-Pair PoE will be deployed.

+The increased number of devices connected and powered over twisted pair cabling provides an opportunity to manage the full end -to-end connectivity.
 Automated infrastructure management (AIM) technology provides this capability through management of the cabling infrastructure along with the devices that connect to it.
 AIM systems have been commercially available for over a decade and continue to drive real value for users that have incorporated it into their workstreams.
 The sharp increase in the number of devices, coupled with the trend to connect more and more of them over structured cabling, AIM systems can provide a level of security and management tools to allows IT managers to accommodate the sharp increase in the number and type of devices connected and powered over structured cabling,

 The AIM standard is due to be completed this year as part of the global ISO/IEC 18598 standard, so we can expect even further adoption as it moves from being a "nice to have" to a "must-have" technology.